lephisto/crossover/README.md

 * Rewrites VM configurations so they match the new VMID and/or poolname on the destination
 * Secure an encrypted transfer (SSH), so it's safe to mirror between datacenter without an additional VPN

-## Protected / unprotected snapshot

-!TBD!
-You can protect Ceph Snapshots by the according Ceph/RDB flag, to avoid accidental deletion and thus damaging your chain.
-Keep in mind that Proxmox won't let you delete VM's then, because it's not aware of that paramter.

 ## Installation of prerequisites

 ```apt install git pv gawk jq